stanleyedward/panorama-image-stitching/README.md

 </p>

 The mask should have the same dimensions as the image, and each pixel in the mask is assigned a weight value between 0 and 1.
-The mask is then normalized to maintain the overall color during blending.
+The mask is then normalized to maintain the overall color intensity and brightness during blending.

 <p align="center">
 <img src="images/blending_weights.png" alt="drawing" style="width:600px;"/>